greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/external/about_exttab_7.html.md

 title: About Changes to External Tables in Greenplum 7
 ---

-The external table implementation has changed in Greenplum 7.
+This topic describes the external table implementation and changes in Greenplum 7, and is geared towards existing users of Greenplum 6.
 Greenplum 7 converts an external table that you define with the [CREATE EXTERNAL TABLE](../../ref_guide/sql_commands/CREATE_EXTERNAL_TABLE.html) command into a foreign table, and internally operates on and represents the table using the foreign table data structures and catalog.

-This topic describes the external table implementation and changes in Greenplum 7, and is geared towards existing users of Greenplum 6.

-(Refer to [Understanding the External Table to Foreign Table Mapping](map_ext_to_foreign.html) for detailed information on the external table to foreign table conversion, and its runtime implications.)
+(See also [Understanding the External Table to Foreign Table Mapping](map_ext_to_foreign.html) for detailed information about the external table to foreign table conversion, and its runtime implications.)

 **Parent topic:** [Accessing External Data with External Tables](../external/g-external-tables.html)